Pankati/Data-Analyst-Capstone/README.md

-# 📊 IBM Data Analyst Capstone Project
+# 📂 Data Analyst Job Market Trends Dataset

 ## 📌 Project Overview
 This capstone project is the final requirement of the **IBM Data Analyst Professional Certificate**.